iamandyjones/js-notes/_posts/2017-01-01-react-default-props.md

 };
 {% endhighlight %}

-The above will now work regardless of whether a prop is passed into the component...
+The component is now operational regardless of whether a prop is passed in...

 {% highlight javascript %}
 <Component /> // Logs 500